Justin Bieber Grace Under Pressure With Fans Amid Beach Mobbing, Mass Selfies In Dominican Republic

 “And you?”
 The male answered.
 To which, the Biebs replied, “Good.”
 Meanwhile, another man walked into Justin seemingly accidentally and bunched behind him to take a photo on his phone.

-At which point, Bieber asked, “Why are you grabbing me?” and began twisting around to extricate himself from the too-close proximity of the man behind him.
+At which point, Bieber asked, “Why are you grabbing me?” before twisting around to extricate himself from the too-close proximity of the man behind him.

 Throughout the intense attention, noise, jostling, and mass selfies, Justin remained unflustered.
-Notably, When he did feel a need to back fans off at the beach, he did it politely and without drama.
+Notably, when he did feel a need to back fans off at the beach, he did it politely and without drama.

 “Guys, I don’t like cameras in my face,” Bieber told one group of fans while standing by a tree, which led to a brief backing off multiple phones.